procf/RhINNs/UniFIDES/readme.md

-# UniFIDES: Universal Fractional Integro-Differential Equation Solvers
+# Universal Integer-Order and Fractional Integro-Differential Equation Solvers
 This project is submitted to the [Nature Machine Intelligence](https://www.nature.com/natmachintell/) and is currently under review.
-The work is titled "*Data-driven constitutive meta-modeling of non-linear rheology via multi-fidelity neural networks.*"
+The work is titled "*UniFIDES: Universal Fractional Integro-Differential Equation Solvers.*"

 This is a TensorFlow implementation of multi-fidelity neural network platform to predict material response of four flow protocols, i.e., steady shear, stress growth, oscillatory shear (amplitude and frequency sweeps), and small/large amplitude oscillatory shear.